 Clif also pondered his predicament.
 Although he couldn’t see it, he knew that directly below him was a tourist attraction called “Hell’s Rocks.”
 This natural feature was composed of sharply spiked obsidian daggers that would turn him into a human shish-kabob were he to slip loose from the tiny, insignificant sapling.
 “No,” he thought.
 “I can’t let that happen.
 The headline of my obituary is not going to be ‘Has-Been Nose Model Skewered for the Last Time.’”

 But the sapling Clif hung by was getting looser.
 It wouldn’t hold much longer.

 Will our hero fall to his death onto Hell’s Rocks?
 Will his comeback as a nose model end before it even begins?
 Tune in next week to find out.

-Now available for preorder: The Climate Machine–A Novel
+Now available: The Climate Machine–A Novel